MathiildaS/MyMonthlyBudgetTracker/src/js/components/budget-app/README.md

 # <budget-app>
-This is a custom web component that displays a dynamically updated value representing an daily allowance.
+This is a custom web component that acts as the Controller of the application MyMonthlyBudgetTracker.
-The allowance is representing how much of a remaining budget for a current month can be spent per day for the rest of the month.
+It connects and coordinates the other web components, listens for events from these components, manages the visibility of the views and connects the user interactions to the right internal business logic of the application.

+The business logic is handled by an instance of the BudgetAppHandler class, created through an instance of the BudgetAppService.

-The component listens for a custom event `update-allowance` on the document object and updates the displayed text with the daily allowance value and its currency.
+The component coordinates the state of the budget, the visualization of the budget as a pie, the daily allowance calculation and the storage of the budget.

 ## Usage
 ```javascript